Buffoon (film)

-Buffoon is an 2022 Indian Tamil-language action crime film written and directed by Ashok Veerappan, in his directorial debut.
-The film stars Vaibhav, Anagha, Adukalam Naren.
+Buffoon is a 2022 Indian Tamil-language crime drama film written and directed by Ashok Veerappan in his directorial debut.
+The film stars Vaibhav, Anagha, and Anthakudi Ilayaraja, while Aadukalam Naren and Joju George play supporting roles.
 The film has songs and score composed by Santhosh Narayanan.
 The cinematography and editing were handled by Dinesh Purushothaman and Vetre Krishnan, respectively.
 It was produced by Karthik Subbaraj, Kaarthekeyen Santhanam, Sudhan Sundaram and Jayaram under, Stone Bench Films and Passion Studios.
 The film was released theatrically on 23 September 2022.

-Plot synopsis
+Plot

-Two street theater performers (koothu artists) become pawns in a political power game and are falsely implicated in a drug smuggling case.
+Two koothu artists become pawns in a political power game and are falsely implicated in a drug smuggling case.

 Cast

 Music

-The film score and soundtrack album of the film is composed by Santhosh Narayanan.
-The music rights were acquired by Maajja.
+The music was composed by Santhosh Narayanan.
+The audio rights were acquired by Maajja.

 Release

 Theatrical

-The film is scheduled to be released in theaters on 23 September 2022.
+The film is scheduled to be released in theatres on 23 September 2022.
 The teaser of the film was released on 14 March 2022.
-The trailer of the film was released on 14 September 2022.
 The distribution rights of the film in Tamil Nadu were acquired by B. Sakthivelan under the banner of Sakthi Film Factory.

 Home media

-The post-theatrical streaming rights of the film are bagged by Netflix.
-The film will digitally stream on Netflix on 14 October.
+The post-theatrical streaming rights of the film were bought by Netflix, where it began stream from 14 October 2022.